codevalley/friday-api/docs/guides/deploy-publish.md

 6. Under **Authentication**, set an SSH key (recommended) or password.
 7. Optionally name/tag the Droplet, then **Create**.

 > **Tip**: Wait until the Droplet is fully provisioned.
-You’ll get a public IP address for it.
+You'll get a public IP address for it.

 ---